JobinBiju/Taskly/README.md

 - Option to repeat tasks daily.
 - Drink Water Notification feature that display a notification to drink water once every hour
 - Fast, Compact & Easy to Use
+- ##### What's New
+  - Added task notification.
+  - Seperated old notification from All Tasks screen.
+  - Fixed bug in upcoming tasks.

 # App UI